Azure/Vision-AI-DevKit-Pages/docs/_docs/012-HOL_Dev_Using_ASA.md

     }
     ```

    The routes that you declare here define the flow of data through the IoT Edge device.
-The telemetry data from tempSensor are sent to IoT Hub and to the **temperature** input that was configured in the Stream Analytics job.
-The **alert** output messages are sent to IoT Hub and to the tempSensor module to trigger the reset command.
+The telemetry data from personDetection is sent to the IoT Hub and to the **personDetection** input that was configured in the Stream Analytics job.
+The **alert** output messages are sent to IoT Hub and to the personDection module to trigger the reset command.

 1. Select **Next**.